stevencombs/retrocombs.github.io/_posts/2014-10-19-my-first-pebble-watchface.md

 comments: yes
 ---

-I’ve been playing with my new Pebble (more on that very soon) and one of the first things I wanted to do was create a unique watchface with my college’s, [Ivy Tech Community College](http://www.ivytech.edu), brand.
+I’ve been playing with [my new Pebble]() and one of the first things I wanted to do was create a unique watchface with my college’s, [Ivy Tech Community College](http://www.ivytech.edu), brand.
 I found a site that made this quick and easy:

 [Watchface Generator for Pebble](http://www.watchface-generator.de/)